Theme 2026: New Tales of China’s Silk Road

 Can students submit more than one entry?

-No. There is a limit of one literary entry per student.
+No. There is a limit of one literary or cover art entry per student.

 What if we have a Primary and Secondary school division?
 Do we need to register them separately?